google/WebFundamentals/src/content/en/fundamentals/design-and-ui/offline-guide/index.md

 </figure>

 ## Inform the user when the app is ready for offline consumption
 When a web app first loads you need to indicate to the user if it is ready for offline use.
-This can be done with a [widget that provides brief feedback](https://material.google.com/components/snackbars-toasts.html "widget that provides brief feedback"){:target="_blank" .external} about an operation through a message at the bottom of the screen, for example when a section has been synced or a data file has downloaded.
+Do this with a [widget that provides brief feedback](https://material.google.com/components/snackbars-toasts.html "widget that provides brief feedback"){:target="_blank" .external} about an operation through a message at the bottom of the screen, for example when a section has been synced or a data file has downloaded.

 Again think of the language you are using to make sure it is fit for your audience.
 Ensure the messaging is given the same in all instances where it’s used.
-The term offline is generally misunderstood to a non-techie audience so use action based language that your audience can relate to.
+The term offline is generally misunderstood by a non-techie audience so use action based language that your audience can relate to.

 <figure>